afondiel/computer-science-notebook/CONTRIBUTING.md

 You can contribute in many ways :

-## Documentation & Notes
+## Notes Structure

 **Note Template**

-Two ways you may generate/create your first note:
+Two ways you can generate/create your first note:

 **Using [hello_world.py](hello_world.py) tool**